-2014 is just around the corner, and your B2B company has an ambitious marketing strategy for the year, which includes the launch of new products that are poised to become significant revenue streams for the company.
-You are tasked with developing product launch plans that will deliver results.
-No problem, right?
-Errr…
+If your company has an ambitious marketing plan for the year, which includes the launch of new products that are poised to become significant revenue streams for the business, a product launch plan is vital to your success.

 Product launches are a massive undertaking.
 All too often they are rushed by aggressive timelines.
 Unsurprisingly, it is common to cut corners in the race to launch day.
-Whatever short cuts you consider, be sure not skip these three steps:
+But an effective product launch leads to significantly improved results, which means that a good plan is a B2B marketer's best friend.

-Timing will affect your results!
+Timing will have a major impact on your results!
 This step will spare you from making costly and embarrassing mistakes.
 Plot all launches for the year on a calendar to ensure the timing takes into consideration key events like tradeshows, slow and busy times for your company and industry, and public holidays.
 Also, consider the availability of your team and key vendors to ensure you will have the resources you need.
 Later, you’ll use this calendar to set the detailed workback schedule for each launch.
 Both the annual calendar and detailed workback should be shared with all others involved in the launch.

 Well designed, clever campaigns can miss the mark, partially or wholly, if they are not born out of strategy.
 Do not trust your product’s entry to the market to your graphic designer.
 The direction (not to be confused with execution like design or copy writing) must come from you.